Are you looking for ways to stretch those food budget dollars even further? Try some of our Dirt Cheap Meals – Recipes and Ideas.

 Add some of that leftover chicken thigh meat.

 Use chopped broccoli instead of peas.

-Few Foods That Are Cheap:
+Few Foods That Are Cheap to Purchase:

 Potatoes – A baked potato can be dinner when topped with leftover chili and cheese.